amal-2006/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

-### Name: Amaljosh Maadhav J
+### Name: AMALJOSH MAADHAV J
 ### Roll No: 23014023
-# Experiment 03: Implementation of half subtractor and full subtractor circuit
+# Experiment 04: Implementation of half subtractor and full subtractor circuit
 # AIM
 To design a half subtractor and full subtractor circuit and verify its truth table in Quartus using Verilog programming.
 #  Equipments Required